oran-testing/docs/rstFiles/controller_api_guide.rst

 -------------------------------

 The controller API exists to allow for the creation and monitoring of custom docker containers.
-A python thread, which we will refer to as a **worker thread** is started by the controller’s main process, which should control and report one docker container, containing any desired software.
+A Python thread, which we will refer to as a **worker thread** is started by the controller’s main process, which should control and report one docker container, containing any desired software.
 The worker thread should have certain methods that the